Emergency Contact Details

 A login guide for the safety confirmation system can be found here.

-(The password for the above guide can be found in the notice sent out in May 2021.)
+(The password for the above guide can be found in the notice sent out on 1 April 2022.)

 Please ask your supervisor for the Emergency Contact/Safety Confirmation System Emergency Call User Guide.